Map is courtesy of Jeff's Maps -- our route is marked in blue.

 Descending was much quicker than the ascent.
 By the time we reached our canoe and put in, we had a pretty amazing thirst going.
 Our water bottles had long been emptied and we had sweat a lot on the three-hour excursion.
 Heading northeast and back toward Willow Island Creek, the wind was strong at our backs.
 In fact, we didn't need to paddle at all on Tupper Lake.
 Once out in the centre, I dipped my gravity water filter into the lake and held the dirty bag up with my paddle.
 By the time I had filled up both of our bottles, we were at the beaver dam liftover.
 The wind had blown us straight across the lake without paddling!

 Upon arriving at our campsite on Hobart, it was just shy of 7pm.
-We had to hug the eastern shoreline along Hobart as we were heading straight into a strong headwind.
+We had to hug the eastern shoreline along Hobart as we were heading straight into the strong headwind.
 We passed some newly-arrived neighbours at the campsite adjacent to ours.
 In fact, we had watched them paddle across Hobart from the summit of Maple Mountain.

 We got a nice fire going, cooked up the remainder of our fresh steak, and sat back to watch the sun set over the mountain as clouds rolled in behind it.